 The School of Human-Centered Design develops research activities for students in:

-The institute is connected with other research organizations outside Florida Tech such as NASA, Boeing, Harris, Areva, FAA, SESAR in Europe, NLET, University of Valenciennes and Ecole Polytechnique of Paris, France.
+The institute is connected to other research organizations outside Florida Tech such as NASA, Boeing, Harris, Areva, FAA, SESAR in Europe, NLET, the University of Valenciennes in northern France, and École Polytechnique in Paris.

 As the human-centered design approach continues to be adopted by innovators in the marketplace, a greater demand is put on industry professionals who understand how to make technology more accessible, user-friendly and informative.